 4. Professional, not cute.

-If it is an outfit you would wear out with friends, it isn’t appropriate for an interview.
+Consider an outfit you would wear out with friends—it isn’t appropriate for an interview.
 If you would sweat in it at the gym, or throw it on for a day at the beach, don’t wear it.

 Young women should go with a tailored dress, a skirt and blouse, or tailored pants and a button-down shirt—no cut-outs, cleavage, or bare midriffs.
 Keep the length of dresses and skirts to the knee or slightly above it.
 It’s best to wear low-heeled shoes with no open toes.